Democrats Gain Spots to Battle for Crucial House Seats in New Jersey

-New Jersey was one of seven states besides California where voters were choosing candidates on the busiest primary day of the year.
-In Alabama, a Republican congresswoman who opposed Trump’s presidential campaign in 2016, Rep. Martha Roby, was forced into a runoff — laying bare the price of dissent in the conservative South even for an incumbent who has worked with the White House since Trump’s election.
-And Senate-watchers turned their attention to Montana, where Republicans were nominating a candidate to oppose Sen. Jon Tester, a Democrat who has been targeted by Trump.
+New Jersey was one of seven states besides California where voters were choosing candidates on the busiest primary day of the year, one that will determine candidates for crucial races in the fall.
+Among the other closely watched races was the one for senator in Montana, where Republicans were nominating a candidate to oppose Jon Tester, a Democrat who has been targeted by Trump.

 On the House side, so important are the races in New Jersey that the Democratic Congressional Campaign Committee made endorsements in four of the primaries to help clear the field for candidates they believed had broad enough appeal to win over the state’s many unaffiliated voters in the fall.

-In the southern region of the state, where Rep. Frank LoBiondo is leaving his seat in the 2nd Congressional District, Jeff Van Drew, a state senator, won the Democratic primary.
+In the southern region of the state, where Rep. Frank LoBiondo is leaving his seat in the 2nd Congressional District, Jeff Van Drew, a state senator, won the Democratic primary, the AP reported.
 Van Drew, a conservative Democrat with a pro-gun record who voted against same-sex marriage in 2012, nonetheless won the backing of powerful South Jersey Democrats early on and was able to fend off a challenge from some progressive candidates.

 In the 3rd Congressional District, Andy Kim, a former White House national security official who ran uncontested in the Democratic primary on Tuesday, faces perhaps the steepest climb in the state’s key races this November: a general election contest against Rep. Tom MacArthur, a wealthy incumbent in a firmly red district that Trump won handily in 2016.

 The general election promises to be hard-fought and potentially ugly.
-Both Menendez and Hugin have sizable war chests, and both come with vulnerabilities that make them ripe for partisan attack.
+Both candidates have sizable war chests, and both come with vulnerabilities that make them ripe for partisan attack.
 Menendez faced corruption charges in a case that ended in a mistrial last year, and Hugin’s drug company Celgene paid $280 million in fines for inappropriately marketing its cancer drugs.

 In other states, the primary contest for Tester’s Montana seat is a pivotal race for Republicans hoping to retain or build upon their slim majority in the Senate.
 Matt Rosendale, the state auditor, has been the front-runner for the Republican nomination in a state Trump carried by 20 points in 2016.